hklcf/Adhell3/README.md

 These are Samsung's properties which are not available in this repository and therefore they need to be downloaded and obtained by the developer after accepting the agreement with by Samsung. <br/>
 I am only making adhell3 available as a source code project.
 When a developer assembles/compiles an apk from this project, the developer is then responsible for how that apk and the proprietary material it contains will be used and distributed.
 I don't take any responsibilities for any damages caused by this app. <br/>

-The Knox SDK can be downloaded here: https://seap.samsung.com/sdk/knox-android <br/>
+The Knox SDK can be downloaded here: https://partner.samsungknox.com/dashboard/download (only available for KPP partners) <br/>
-The API can be found here: https://seap.samsung.com/api-references/android/reference/packages.html
+The API can be found here: https://docs.samsungknox.com/devref/knox-sdk/reference/packages.html

 Adhell3 is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.<br/>
 You should have received a copy of the license along with this work.
 If not, see <http://creativecommons.org/licenses/by-nc/4.0/>.